learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 In this case, follow the step-by-step guide below for manually installing the necessary tools.

+> **Note:** If you are using a mac that is not on Catalina, you will need to
+> restart terminal to beging using Zsh instead of Bash.

 ### Step 2 - Configure Git

 Git has been installed but still needs to be configured with your personal